 Penile Cancer

 Penile cancer is a disease in which malignant cells form in the tissues of the penis.
-Penile cancer is rare in the United States and most developed nations, according to the National Cancer Institute.
-Approximately 2,070 men will be diagnosed and 470 will die from the disease in 2023, according to the National Cancer Institute.
+Penile cancer is rare in the United States and most developed nations with approximately 2,190 cases and 510 deaths from the disease expected in the United States in 2025, according to the National Cancer Institute.

 Human papillomavirus infection may increase the risk of developing penile cancer.
 Other risk factors for penile cancer include tobacco use, having poor personal hygiene, many sexual partners, phimosis, and being over 60 years of age.